Mpox (formerly Monkeypox) vaccination information by state and territory

 • People who have received smallpox vaccines can still catch mpox.

-There is still a risk of infection following vaccination, and it is still important to take other steps to reduce the chance of catching or spreading mpox.
+There is still a risk of infection following vaccination.
+Taking other steps to reduce the chance of catching or spreading mpox is still important.

 Post-exposure vaccination